PC GamingPeggle - Simple and very addictive.

 Think software, not hardware

 If the kids haven’t made their minds up yet, remember, it’s not the hardware that’s important, it’s the software.
-Most 10 year old girls knew this – when they all wanted Nintendogs© they had never heard of the PSP.
+A few years ago, most 10 year old girls knew this – when they all wanted Nintendogs© they had never heard of the PSP.
 They weren’t comparing handheld consoles, they just wanted the console that ran their favourite game.
 So choose a console based on which games you want to play.
-If there are none that you fancy then don’t buy one, yet.

 Console History ....